-Adele is a senior associate in Farrer & Co’s Safeguarding Unit, which advises organisations in this country and around the world working with children and/or adults with care and support needs.
+Adele is a senior counsel in Farrer & Co’s Safeguarding Unit, which advises organisations in this country and around the world working with children and/or adults with care and support needs.
 Within the Unit, Adele is responsible for the charity sector, and

 co-leads on the sports sector.